 Intravenous IV) Sedation

-Intravenous (IV) sedation is another standard method of treatment that is delivered directly to the bloodstream through a needle.
+Intravenous (IV) sedation is another standard treatment method delivered directly to the bloodstream through a needle.
 IV sedation takes effect quickly, and the advantage is that the dentist can control the dose.
 The dentist may recommend IV sedation for lengthy procedures like oral surgery rather than routine dental procedures.

 General anesthesia is a deeper level of sedation used during surgical procedures such as wisdom teeth extraction or jaw surgery.
 Like IV sedation, it is delivered directly to the bloodstream through a needle or inhaled.
 Your dentist or oral surgeon will walk you through the process: you may need to fast before the procedure and recover from the anesthesia before going home.
 Further, the surgical team will monitor your heart rate and blood pressure throughout the process to ensure your safety.

 Nervous as you may be about your dental treatment, you might also be worried about the safety of sedation dentistry.
 Fortunately, there are minimal risks involved with the dental sedation methods described here, and your dentist will take several precautions to keep you safe during sedation.
 You’ll be asked about any medications you’re taking, and you may be advised to stop taking them for a certain time before your treatment.
-You will be monitored during your treatment in case your breathing slows and you need to be given oxygen.
+You will be monitored during your treatment if your breathing slows and you need oxygen.

 Dental sedation is not safe for pregnant women, and breastfeeding should be avoided for 12 hours after sedation.